 This is because the contrast between your natural color and blonde highlights is high and because the lines of the highlights haven’t been softened.

-When you apply a root smudge, you are lowering the contrast between your lightened hair and your natural hair color by using a toner of the same or slightly lighter than your natural color.
+When you apply a root smudge, you are lowering the contrast between your lightened hair and your natural hair color by using a toner that matches your natural color.

 You are also softening the highlights’ appearance.
 This will make roots less noticeable and let you color your hair less often!